Fringe theories on the location of New Albion

 From 1577 to 1580 Sir Francis Drake circumnavigated the world.
 In 1579 as part of this voyage he landed on the west coast of North America which consequently has drawn the attention of scores of historians, geographers, linguists, anthropologists and other professionals.
 In addition, many history buffs have sought to locate Drake's New Albion.
 The established site for Drake's 1579 landing at New Albion is at Drake's Cove in Drakes Bay in Marin County, California (38.034°N 122.940°W).
 More than a score of ideas for an alternative to Drake's New Albion claim have been put forth which cover the coast from Alaska to Baja California Sur, Mexico.
 These ideas span the eighteenth through the early twenty-first centuries.

 Fringe theories in general

-Fringe theories are ideas which depart significantly from a prevailing or mainstream theory.
-A fringe theory is neither a majority opinion nor that of a respected minority.
+Fringe theories are concepts that markedly diverge from widely accepted scientific frameworks, often lacking sufficient empirical support or contradicting established knowledge.
 Financial journalist Alexander Davidson characterized fringe theories as "peddled by a small band of staunch supporters," but not necessarily without merit.